diogovenade/ldts-snake/docs/README.md

 ## Known-code smells

 We fixed most code smells identified by IntelIJ error-prone.
-The only one remaining was the following:

- "duplicate code on 'SettingsController' and 'MainMenuController'."
+The only one remaining was the existence of duplicate code on 'SettingsController' and 'MainMenuController'.

 The removal of this smell implied larger scale changes to the code as the automatic IntelIJ changes resulted in errors,

 ## Testing